How to Paint Wood Furniture (Without Sanding or Priming)

 I scratched at the paint a couple of days later, and it came off when I scratched hard.
 I’ve seen similar results with other paint, and after 30 days, it shouldn’t scratch.

-What happens if you don’t sand furniture before painting it?
+What happens if you don’t sand furniture before painting?

 You can get paint to stick to wood furniture without sanding if you use a primer and/or paint that has excellent adhesion.
-Here are the best bonding primers for furniture.
+Here are the best bonding primers for furniture, especially laminate furniture.

 Not all paints are created equal.
-The best kind of paint to use on furniture if you want to skip the sanding are mineral paints, chalk paints, acrylic paint, and all-in-one paint.
+The best kinds of paint to use on furniture if you want to skip the sanding are mineral paint, chalk paints, acrylic paint, and all-in-one paint.

 Is it better to spray paint or brush furniture?